rifatcse09/cake_api/README.md

 You can set the `queryDatasource` option to `false` to directly return the token's payload as user info without querying datasource for matching user record.

-## Further reading

-For an end to end usage example check out [this](http://www.bravo-kernel.com/2015/04/how-to-add-jwt-authentication-to-a-cakephp-3-rest-api/) blog post by Bravo Kernel.

-## Layout

-The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
-You can, however, replace it with any other library or custom styles.